Abortion

 Imagine being pregnant and looking forward to becoming a parent.
 However, during a routine diagnostic test, your doctor tells you your pregnancy isn’t viable; at birth, your baby will likely not survive long outside the womb.
 Because you live in a state like Texas that has recently banned abortion with few exceptions, you now need to carry this pregnancy to term, carrying the grief of a non-viable fetus and likely endangering your own life in the process.

-#273·Dennis HackethalOP, over 1 year ago
+#273·Dennis HackethalOP, almost 2 years ago

 I have addressed this issue separately – it’s a separate idea. #274

-Dennis Hackethal submitted idea #274.
+Dennis Hackethal posted idea #274.

 For non-viable pregnancies, where a doctor reasonably predicts that the baby will die during pregnancy or shortly after, abortions should be allowed throughout the entire pregnancy to avoid unnecessary suffering for parents and child.